BSc (Hons) Financial Technology

 Careers and further study

-The Financial Technology programme will equip students with cutting-edge skills in financial technology, including AI, machine learning, blockchain, and data analytics.
+The Financial Technology course will equip students with cutting-edge skills in financial technology, including AI, machine learning, blockchain, and data analytics.
 These competencies are highly sought after in the modern financial industry, significantly enhancing the employability of graduates.
 Students will be well-prepared to secure positions in various sectors, including investment firms, financial institutions, and fintech companies.

 With a strong foundation in Economics, Finance, and Artificial Intelligence, graduates will be well-equipped to pursue advanced degrees in fields such as Finance, Economics, Business Analysis, Statistics, and Computer Engineering.
 This broad educational base expands graduates' postgraduate course options, enabling them to pursue professional study and research at top institutions.